jennguyen1/nhuyhoa/_posts/2015-07-26-SAS-Basics.md

 &MNAME
 {% endhighlight %}

-Macrovariables may also be concatenated to form the name of another macrovariable.
-This may be useful in looping.
-For example,

-{% highlight r %}
-%let var5 = 10
-%let i = 5

-%put &&var&i
-{% endhighlight %}

 When used in a string, macrovariables should start with a `&` and end with a space, `;`, `&`, or `.`

 There are a number of built-in macrovariables, including